 Welcome to NuAngel.net.
 I, Garrett “NuAngel” Culver registered this domain somewhere in the neighborhood of 1999.
 I let it expire in 2005 while I was a college student who couldn’t find $20 to renew it.
 Seriously. $20.
 I was broke.

-After repeated offers to buy it back from multiple domain squatters, failed attempts at back orders, and even offering more money than I actually had to get it back – the morons who said I never offered them enough put it up for auction for $60.
+After repeated offers to buy it back from multiple domain squatters, failed attempts at back orders, and even offering more money than I actually had to get it back – the morons who said I never offered them enough put it up for auction with a starting bid of just $60.
 And there it stayed.
-And I was the only bidder.
+I was the only bidder.
 All that means to you is that I’m back, and I’m not going away.

 If you don’t know who I am, then I don’t know how you got here, but let me welcome you, and tell you who I am.

 1984 – Born.

 1987 – Geek.
 I type what is on index cards to start Commodore 64 games.
 You remember, right?
 LOAD”*”,8,1

 1990 – Full Blown Geek.
-I disassemble & reassemble the family’s C128.
+I disassemble & reassemble the family’s Commodore 128.
 I tinker inside the READY Prompt and teach myself little bits of BASIC.

 1994 – PC Gaming.
 RAM, Hard Drive, and Windows 3.11 to Windows 95 Upgrades on the family PC.

 1996 – I screw up the family PC while tinkering in DOS, and race overnight to reinstall Windows 95 before my family finds out!
 I’m putting the finishing touches as my dad gets up for his morning coffee.
 It worked.

-1999 – Though I had used the name on ICQ or in games or chat servers a few times, February 8th I registered the name NuAngel somewhere permanently.
+1999 – Though I had used the name on ICQ or in games or chat servers a few times, February 8th I register the name NuAngel somewhere permanently.
 Hotmail.
-This also marked the year I purchased a 3dfx Voodoo 3 2000 PCI – so begins my first “loyal fanboy” experience, fighting against “nVidiots.”
+This also marks the year I purchase a 3dfx Voodoo 3 2000 PCI – so begins my first “loyal fanboy” experience.
+I buy the original “Unreal” game BEFORE I bought the Voodoo card as incentive to help myself save money so I could play the game in beautiful “Glide” graphics, as it was meant to be played!